Welcome, New Alumni

 You will also receive fairly frequent communications from the college upon becoming an alum.
 Most of this contact is not related to fundraising, but about keeping you up to date on upcoming alumni events and opportunities as well as important updates from campus.
 We do our best to ensure that this contact provides helpful information rather than spamming you, but if you want to be removed from any email lists contact our office at email@example.com or select the “unsubscribe” button on the bottom of our emails.
 Below are the types of communications you will receive:

-- Alumni Programs – Stay in the loop with what’s going on in the alumni community.
-Subscribing to this list will also ensure you get invited to Alumni Programs signature events like FAR, the holiday party, and Reed on the Road.
+- Alumni Relations – Stay in the loop with what’s going on in the alumni community.
+Subscribing to this list will also ensure you get invited to Alumni Relations signature events like FAR, the holiday party, and Reed on the Road.

-- Annual Fund – The Annual Fund team will contact you periodically asking you to make a gift to Reed.
+- Annual Fund – Advancement will contact you periodically asking you to make a gift to Reed.

 - Chapter Events – Depending on what city you have your address listed in, you may receive emails about regional events.